sir-lucian/pastebins/README.md

 This may raise a theory that maybe Neowiz was trying to use CLTH's connection with Waktaverse to "merge" the universe together with DJMax side to be fully integrated later.
 The main evidence is that V Liverty 2 DLC added story mode of its own, similar to WJMax.
 The storyline that is focusing on idols and entertainment.
 The multiverse theme.
 If this were to be successful, DJMax would absorb the Waktaverse fandom into its own and we would've seen many more VTuber songs in the future because VTuber industry makes a lot of money (supposedly).

-However, if became a total disaster when the fandom level had a unanimous consensus that Waktaverse fandom (Leafies in particular) were not to be messing with.
+However, it became a total disaster when the fandom level had a unanimous consensus that Waktaverse fandom (Leafies in particular) were not to be messing with.

 *Will this incident affect global side?* I'd say **barely matters**.
 The only thing we will be missing out are great licensed songs that could've been added to please global fans like Monstercat or Attack the Music.
 But we will see what will happen down the road.
 Only time will tell.